Ranaco/TriMail/README.md

 > ### Particle network

-> We used all the wallet features of Particle network - wallet auth, signing payments,
+> We used all the features of Particle network - wallet auth, signing payments,
 > managing User's Soul Bound Token, creating an overall seamsless and secure UX.
 > By providing us an easy-to-integrate and ready-to-use in-built wallet, we could
 > the UX overall improved greatly.